-This detailed Ponant sister ships review was written by AdventureSmith Adventure Specialist Andrew Browning who traveled on an Antarctica cruise aboard the L’Austral—sister ship to the nearly identical Le Boreal, Le Lyrial and Le Soleal.
+This detailed Ponant sister ships review was written by AdventureSmith Adventure Specialist Andrew Browning who traveled on a Falkland Islands and South Georgia cruise aboard the L’Austral—sister ship to the nearly identical Le Boreal, Le Lyrial and Le Soleal.
 While his insights come from his time aboard in Antarctica, his review can also apply to the experience aboard these expedition ships in other locales.
-Use the AdventureSmith team’s small ship cruise reviews to inform, inspire and book your next trip aboard a small cruise ship.
+Use the AdventureSmith team’s small ship cruise reviews to inform, inspire and book your next Antarctica trip aboard a small cruise ship.

 An Introduction to the Ponant Sister Ships: L’Austral, Le Boreal, Le Lyrial & Le Soleal